 Shade Trees for Schools

 The Shade Trees for Schools program provides technical assistance to schools, aiding them in selecting the “right tree for the right place”- ensuring trees are planted with long-term health in mind.
-We provide educational resources to connect DOE campus communities across the state to trees already living on their campus, as well as future trees they may add to their campus ʻohana.
+We provide educational resources to connect public school campus communities across the state to trees already living on their campus, as well as future trees they may add to their campus ʻohana.

 Our Why